ansible/ansible-builder/docs/definition.rst

 Custom build steps.
 Optional.

 You can add build steps before or after any stage of the image creation process.
-Each step should be expressed as a containerfile directive.
+Each step should be expressed as a build instruction file directive.
 For example, if you need ``git`` to be installed before you install your dependencies, you can add a build step at the end of the ``base`` build stage.

 Example: